bahlo/arne.me/posts/on-hexagonal-architecture.md

 You could, for example, start out with an `inmem` package for storage and only decide which database to use when you really need persistence.

-### Refactorings are easy
+### Refactorings are simple

-Since everything is contained in it's domain, refactoring the transport package, for example, is _just_ refactoring transport code.
+Since everything is contained in it's domain, refactoring the transport package, for example, is refactoring only transport code.
 There is pure separation of concerns and everything has a clear place.

-### Testing business logic is easy
+### Testing business logic is simple

 Since you only have pure code without layer dependencies, you can easily inject an `inmem` package as storage for example.
-No need for mocking complex database structs, which just cost time.
+No need for mocking complex database structs, which cost time.

 ## Why a hexagon